 Home to playgrounds like Aspen and Vail, Colorado attracts thousands of the world’s wealthiest to ski and party in its slopes every year.
 But while we know where the rich and famous from other states like to hang out when they’re visiting, where do The Centennial State’s own rich folk tend to congregate?
 Strangely enough, it’s not Aspen.
-Neither is it Vail or any of the other resort towns.
+Neither is it Vail or any of the other resort towns (like Steamboat Springs).
 Find out which city boasts the biggest number of high earners, the lowest poverty rates, and the highest property prices as we count down the 10 richest cities in Colorado.

 Kicking things off is Frederick, a small city with a rich history, the lowest crime stats in Colorado (a fact it’s very keen to highlight after becoming the center of the Netflix real-life crime documentary “American Murder: The Family Next Door”), a poverty rate of just 1.8 percent, virtually no unemployment, and ample job opportunities.
 Thanks to all those jobs, the median income is a very noteworthy $105,827.
 The median home value is an equally substantial $363,200.

 Castle Rock is a mid-sized city of 62,417.
 Not everyone there is dripping in riches, but a significant number are.
 The median income of $109,700 doesn’t exactly leave a lot to be desired.
 As you’d expect, all that wealth is reflected in the property market, with the average single-family home costing a substantial $422,100 and the average rental property fetching an equally substantial $1,536.